imi-ms/mdro-report/Readme.md

 ## Acknowledgement

-Supported by BMBF grant No. 01ZZ1802V (HiGHmed/Münster)
+Supported by BMFTR grant 01KX2524 (Netzwerk Universitätsmedizin, NUM-DIZ).

+Generative AI was used to create the icon of MDRO-Report.